 Cost Structure: The business model will be cost driven in order to have enough funding to continue to develop the solution.
 This is currently funded by grants but will need to transition to a sustainable source of funding.

 Through comparing several different related business models from existing businesses (Red Hat, Booking.com, SB Grid, Google) we learned that all business models are very different but all of them are successful at what they do and the results can be seen in Appendix II.
-We were not able to find one solution that would cover all our needs but we were able to learn key elements from each business which can be used to generate the new business model.
+We were not able to find one solution that would cover all our needs but we were able to learn key elements from each business, which can be used to generate the new business model.

 SWOT Analysis